-Kaipara District Councils key objective at the development of the last two Long Term Plans was to repay debt as debt had climbed to \$83 million at its peak in 2011 paid for by a population of 18,700 (rateable properties totalled 12,310) so that the key challenge was to reduce risk through the reduction of debt.
+The key objective of Kaipara District Councils at the development of the last two Long Term Plans was to repay debt, as debt had climbed to \$83 million and was at its peak in 2011.
+This was being paid for by a population of 18,700 (rateable properties totalled 12,310) so the key challenge was to reduce risk through the reduction of debt.
 Service levels were kept at a base level and depreciation was not able to be funded for most assets.
-This meant that there was always going to be a backlog of renewals as the Council had not accumulated sufficient funds to ensure its aging infrastructure could be repaired and renewed as necessary.
+This meant that there was always going to be a backlog of renewals, as the Council had not accumulated sufficient funds to ensure its aging infrastructure could be repaired and renewed as necessary.

-As well as this the district was growing specifically in the east at Mangawhai, and financial contributions collected on subdivisions were predominantly held in reserves to counter debt rather than being utilised to provide for new amenities for the growing community, both permanent and holiday.
+As well as this the district was growing specifically in the east (Mangawhai), and financial contributions collected on subdivisions were predominantly held in reserves to counter debt rather than being utilised to provide for new amenities for the growing community, both permanent and holiday.

-Council did not have good data on its assets condition which meant asset management plans were not robust.
-This was a limiting factor as well as high debt, and not being able to fund needed capital and renewal programs.
-Councils key driver was to improve financial resilience, reduce debt, have a balanced budget and as much as possible affordable rates.
+Council did not have good data on its asset's conditions, which meant asset management plans were not robust.
+This was a contributing limitation factor, as well as high debt, and not being able to fund needed capital and renewal programs.
+Council's key driver was to improve financial resilience, reduce debt, have a balanced budget, and affordable rates (as much as possible).